la2050/archive/_projects/2014/college-bound.md

     There are other college pathway services available to youth today, but none provide the comprehensive support College Bound offers, not have others achieved the same level of success.
-  cost: "Our total budget for our College Bound program is $1,422,470.
-To add two additional College Bound Outreach Coordinators (@$40,000ea) and one Outreach Coordinator Assistant (@$35,000)\r\nwill cost us an additional $115,000.
-We will provide additional $15,000\r\nfrom the College Bound operating budget should we receive the $100,000 grant."
-  budget: "2- Outreach Coordinators                  $80,000\r\n1- Outreach Coordinator Assistant   $35,000 \r\n            Total                                               $115,000"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '0'